 Support for integrating tablets into learning increased rapidly in 2013.
 Government departments eagerly commissioned research, ran trials, and pledged to have tablets in schools as soon as possible.
 In most cases, tablets were part of a wider project of integrating technology into the classroom.
+Also, on a more general note, a new report from Gartner forecasts that the worldwide tablet market (outside of North America) will grow 38.6 percent in 2014.
+This will definitely have an impact on the educational market and uptake of tablets in schools.

 Queensland: As part of the Smart Classrooms Strategy 2011-2014, the Department of Education and Training conducted iPad trials in 2010-2011 at two high schools.
 In June 2013, Acer won a bid to supply secondary schools in Queensland with 14,000 Tablets.